kumaran-R/Bank-Marketing-Analysis/README.md

 ![png](Case%20Studies_files/Case%20Studies_22_1.png)

-Here we can see that 'single' people responded positively than other values
+Here we can see that 'single' people responded positively than others.

 ### Previous campaign outcome distribution

-Here we analyze the previous campaign outcome distribution with categorical values and sorted by success percentage in decending order
+Here we analyze the previous campaign outcome distribution with categorical values and sort them by success percentage in decending order.

 ```python